shar - phpMan

 This is the "split archive or files to size" option.
 This option takes

-an argument number `SIZE'.
+a number argument `SIZE'.

 This option has some usage constraints.
 It: